FirstLegoLeague/launcher/docs/userguide.md

 <img src="./images/settings.png" style="width:75%">

-**clock**
+**Timer**
 Timer settings - display countdown in minutes:seconds from 2:30 or in seconds from 150.

-**display**
-Scoreboard - No settings

-**identity-provider**
-Note: this will be renamed
+**Passwords**

-Set `passwords` for the four predefined `roles`.
+Set `Passwords` for the four predefined `roles`.
 See [Login](#login) for a description of the roles.
-Press `Change` to set a new password.
 Press `Save` to make the change permanent.

-**rankings**
+**Scoreboard**
 Configure whether negative scores are shown as 0 on the `Scoreboard`.
 Default is YES.

-Note: The Scoring screen (intended for the Head Referee) will shows negative scores.
+Note: The Scoring screen (intended for the Head Referee) will still show negative scores.

-**scoring**
+**Scoring**

 Configure the [Scoring](#scoring) module settings.

 - Select the scoresheet `Challenge` and language.
-- `Require a referee` selects whether a referee name is required on a scoresheet.
+- `Require a referee name` selects whether a referee name is required on a scoresheet.
 Default: YES
-- `Auto-publish` - When configured to YES scores will be sent to the `Scoreboard` immediately when the referee or scorekeeper presses the `Submit` button.
+- `Auto-publish team scores` - When configured to YES scores will be sent to the `Scoreboard` immediately when the referee or scorekeeper presses the `Submit` button.
 If configured to NO the scores must be [manually published](#scoring-tile), usually by the scorekeeper.
 Default: YES.
 - `Require a Table` selects whether a table name is required on a scoresheet.
 Default: YES
-- `Require a Signature` selects whether the scoresheet must be signed before it can be submitted.
-Usually when the scoresheet is completed by the referee the team technician will be required to sign the scoresheet.
+- `Require a team signature` selects whether the scoresheet must be signed before it can be submitted.
+Usually when the scoresheet is completed by the referee, the team technician will be required to sign the scoresheet.
 A signature is usually not required when a scorekeeper enters the mission information.
 Default: YES.
-- `Display zero mission results` selects whether `0` is shown on the scoresheet when the team robot has not succeeded in completing a mission: Default: NO
+- `Display mission score if zero` selects whether `0` is shown on the scoresheet when the team robot has not succeeded in completing a mission: Default: NO

+Press `Save` to make the change permanent.

 Note: After making a change to one of the above settings you need to refresh the browser `Scoring` tab.

-**tournament**

-`Tournament module` - No settings
+**Advanced**

+Configure the software logging level and Network Adaptor here.

 ## Login